LOAN MODIFICATION PROCESS

 Although there is no law that entitles you to a loan modification, there are times when a mortgage servicer violates your rights during the loan modification process.
 When lender violations occur during this process, Advocate Legal Litigation Support can help you identify these violations and hold your lender accountable even before a lawsuit is necessary.
 For over a decade Advocate Legal attorneys have fought these violations aggressively and been highly successful at securing modifications during, or as a result of, litigation.
 Now we can help you protect your rights and achieve the same results for a fraction of the price through Advocate Legal Litigation Support.
 At Advocate Legal Litigation Support we can help you use the law as leverage to force lenders to give you what they won’t give you fairly.

 Who doesn’t qualify for a loan modification and who does?

-Borrowers who can afford their mortgage, but simply want a lower interest rate, don’t qualify for a loan modification.
+Borrowers who can afford their mortgage but simply want a lower interest rate don’t qualify for a loan modification and should simply refinance.
 Borrowers with equity in their property also don’t qualify and must refinance instead of modify since equity negates the concept of hardship.

-Homeowners with a high interest rate or a principal balance that is more than the value of the property will qualify for a loan modification if they can’t afford their monthly house payments.
-Homeowners will also qualify for loan modification if they have faced significant financial hardships that make it difficult or impossible to make timely payments on their mortgage.
+Homeowners with a high interest rate or a principal balance that is more than the value of the property will qualify for a loan modification if they can’t afford their monthly house payments, although this situation arises less and less as home values raise.
+Homeowners will also qualify for loan modification, or forbearance, if they have faced significant financial hardships that make it difficult or impossible to make timely payments on their mortgage.

 The definition of financial hardship is loose and includes such things as job loss or salary reduction, a decrease in property value, the loss of a wage earner, unexpected medical costs, or payment shock when an interest rate suddenly adjusts.
-Contrary to what you may have been told, you don’t have to be behind on your mortgage payments to qualify for a loan modification.
+Contrary to what you may be being told, you don’t have to be behind on your mortgage payments to qualify for a loan modification.